American Express® Business Gold Card

 Advertiser Disclosure: This post contains references to products from one or more of our advertising partners.

-The unique choose-your-own-bonus structure of the Business Gold Rewards Card from American Express OPEN is extremely appealing.
-In short, it allows you to earn the most rewards in the category where you spend the most.
+The unique rewards structure of the American Express® Business Gold Card is highly appealing to savvy shoppers.
+In short, it allows you to maximize rewards in the categories where you spend the most.

-If your company doesn’t have quite that big a budget, you may find there are better choices tailored to smaller businesses.
+If your company doesn’t have a large monthly budget, you may find there are better choices tailored to your business needs.
 Look elsewhere, as well, if you plan to carry a balance frequently.
 Business Gold Rewards is a charge card, meaning you’re supposed to pay it off every month.
-AmEx, however, does offer a “Pay Over Time” feature that will allow eligible cardholders to carry a balance and accrue interest.
+Amex does offer a “Pay Over Time” feature that allows eligible cardholders to carry a balance and accrue interest.
 The card also boasts no pre-set spending limit based on your creditworthiness and other factors (terms apply).

 Who should get this card